 The biggest story in qualifying for Korea/Japan 2002 was the Netherlands’ failure to reach the finals, losing out as they did to Luis Figo’s Portugal and Roy Keane’s Republic of Ireland.
 Elsewhere, England inflicted a 5-1 defeat on Germany in Munich that ultimately forced their old rivals into the play-offs.
 In Africa, Senegal sprung a major surprise by qualifying from a group that featured some of the continent’s most feared opponents.

 Germany 2006’s preliminary competition produced an enthralling four-way tussle between France, Switzerland, Israel and Republic of Ireland.
 The group was decided almost right at the very end, with France eventually clinching top spot and with it a place at the finals.
 However, the real drama was to be found in the African section.
 With the exception of Tunisia, all of the teams that qualified for Korea/Japan 2002 failed to reach the showpiece event in Germany.

 Interestingly, the qualifying campaign for South Africa 2010 created the fewest surprises, although it is worth noting England’s concern at being drawn alongside Croatia – the side that denied them a place at UEFA EURO 2008.
 As it turned out, their fears were groundless and Fabio Capello’s men qualified with relative ease.

-To read part one of this feature, which includes a host of other great matches and memorable upsets, click on the menu on the right.
+Part one of this feature includes a host of other great matches and memorable upsets.